Cape Wind: Cost

 In 2010, the Massachusetts Attorney General's office estimated that Cape Wind would ultimately cost $2.5 billion.
 Monetary costs of the electricity generated by the project were estimated to be double the 2010 price of traditional fossil fuels.

 In 2014, the Republican side of the House voted to block a $150 million loan guarantee for Cape Wind, acknowledging that the block was narrowly targeted.
 The project had a $600 million loan guarantee from the Danish export credit agency, their biggest ever, and another $200 million from PensionDanmark; combined funding amounted to $1.45 billion.

 Other Cape Cod wind projects

-According to a report in the Boston Globe 24 May 24 2006, Jay M. Cashman, owner of a large construction company that built part of the Big Dig, proposed to build a $750 million wind farm in Buzzards Bay, about 20 mi west of the proposed Cape Wind site.
+According to a report in the Boston Globe 24 May 2006, Jay M. Cashman, owner of a large construction company that built part of the Big Dig, proposed to build a $750 million wind farm in Buzzards Bay, about 20 mi west of the proposed Cape Wind site.
 The Cashman farm would have been closer (two miles) to shore and would have consisted of 120 turbines, each 450 ft tall.
 The projected generation capacity was 300 MW.
 According to the Globe, some opponents of the Cape Wind project expressed interest in the Cashman plan.

 In February, 2008, state law was amended removing a prohibition on the construction of electrical generating facilities within ocean sanctuaries.

+Vineyard Wind began construction in 2021.